learn-co-curriculum/linkedin-presence/README.md

 **Contact Info:** You want people to be able to easily get in touch with you.
 Fill out the Contact Information (it’s at the bottom of your main information box where you will see “Contact Info”) Populate these fields with your email, phone and link to your other online professional profiles, such as a personal website/portfolio, and/or blog, GitHub, etc. (depending on your field of study).

 **Summary:** This is a 2,000 character advertisement you can write for yourself!
 Describe how you can benefit a company here and, again, be sure to add all your contact information (email, phone, etc.) to make it easy to get a hold of you.
 This can be the same language as the “bio” that you create for the top of your resume (which you’ll work with your coach on!). *NOTE:* Only the first 250 characters will automatically display at first; the rest will be truncated until the user clicks on “Show more”...so plan the first 250 characters accordingly to capture and hold visitors’ attention.

+**Experience Section** One creative way that students of cybersecurity have highlighted their skills gained from training is to add "Student, Cybersecurity Analyst Program" to their experience section under the company, Flatiron School.
+Upon graduation "Student" should change to "Graduate" or similar.
+The benefits include filling job gaps, more room for adding technical skills and exposure, and the section will show up closer to the top of the profile hierarchically.
+Adding technical keywords relevant to cybersecurity will improve your search engine optimization, which in turn will improve recruiters' ability to find you.
+While this is not paid experience, your exposure in class and labs closely reflects your team work environment and problem solving in a professional environment.
+Additionally, we recommend adding your training to your Education section as well.

 **Keywords:** Be searchable on LinkedIn.
 Decide what employers will be searching for to find candidates like you, and then make sure you fill up your profile with those keywords.
 Your keyword is your job title, core function, or core skill.
 To come up high in LinkedIn searches for your keyword, add your keyword throughout your profile, but especially in these sections: Headline, Summary, Current Job title, Past job title.
 To get ideas on all the places to put your keywords, search and look at profiles of other professionals with skills like yours or who are in the types of roles you desire.